cicdops/ciandcd-web/README.md

 1. install pelican : pip install pelican Markdown typogrify

 ###edit or add
-1. add new blog entities or pages in content/, the content format can be markdown,reStructuredText,or html.
+1. add new blog entities or pages in content/.
 1. build by make clean && make html
 1. preview by make devserver.